LogisticBravo/MS4/README.md

 ### Bugs & Feature Requests

 Should you find a bug and want to help us squash it.
-Please open an issue [here](https://github.com/LogisticBravo/Milestone-project-3/issues/new) ensuring you add the '**bug**' label  with clear detail under the following:
+Please open an issue [here](https://github.com/LogisticBravo/retrodome/issues/new) ensuring you add the '**bug**' label  with clear detail under the following:
 * What you done?
 * Where you done it?
 * What you expected to happen?
 * What actually happened?

-To request a new feature or function then please open an issue [here](https://github.com/LogisticBravo/Milestone-project-3/issues/new) ensuring you add the '**enhancement**' label  with proposed changes including snippets of how to do so.
+To request a new feature or function then please open an issue [here](https://github.com/LogisticBravo/retrodome/issues/new) ensuring you add the '**enhancement**' label  with proposed changes including snippets of how to do so.

 ## Credits

 ### Code
 * Bootstrap 5.0.0-beta-1: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System and classes for padding, margins etc.
-* CSS Styling code and corresponding classes/id’s was largely that of the developer Jay Bradley.
+* CSS Styling code and corresponding classes/id’s was largely that of the developer.
 Additional code is commented within the stylesheet itself.
-Most notable of which is the code used for the `.cutout` class courtesy of [w3Schools](https://www.w3schools.com/howto/howto_css_cutout_text.asp) which was used to style RetroDome logo in the navbar and footer.
-* With the exception of the following, all Javascript and JQuery code is that of the developer.
+* With the exception of what was inherited from the Boutique Ado walkthrough project, all Javascript and Jquery code is that of the developer.
-    *  The onscroll trigger for the `newsletter()` function in review.js was inspired by [w3schools](https://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_onscroll3).
-    * The local storage aspect of the `newsletter()` function in review.js was inspired by [Stackoverflow](https://stackoverflow.com/questions/8123032/how-do-i-make-a-count-variable-persistent-across-sessions).
-    * The `.each(function())` within the `clearButton.onClick` in review.js was adapted from this [Codegrepper Post](https://www.codegrepper.com/code-examples/javascript/jquery+clear+all+input+fields).
-    * Initializers from the Bootstrap library to inititiate the modals and tooltips.
-* With exception of the authentication functionality to login using Werkzeug security helpers for salt & hash passwords and the basic structure of the CRUD functionality adapted from the Code Institute walkthrough projects of the Task manager, all other and additional Python code and logic is that of the developer Jay Bradley.
+* A significant amount of code for handling orders, stripe wbhooks and it's implementation was adapted from the Boutique Ado walkthrough project.
-* Jinja2 templating is used for dynamic rendering.
-All jinja logic is that of the developer Jay Bradley.
+* Django templating and it's logic is that of the developer.
-* [Python Tutor](http://pythontutor.com/) was used to troubleshoot logic when dealing with nested arrays on more than one occasion.
-* The hero image callout was adapted by the [starbootstrap theme business casual](https://startbootstrap.com/previews/business-casual).
+* Whilst all code for the implemntation of the signup and login page was that of the developer.
+The concept and .bg-colorgradient class was insipred by [Florin Pop](https://www.florin-pop.com/blog/2019/03/double-slider-sign-in-up-form/)

 ### Content
-* The structure and concept were entirely that of the the developer Jay Bradley.
+* The layout and concept were entirely that of the the developer Jay Bradley.
-* All language and content is that of the developer Jay Bradley with the exception of reviews written by user 'Jay21' which were largely copied from the corresponding reviewed coffee's facebook.
-The developer cannot speak on behalf of reviews left by other users.
+* The dataset used for the products population was pulled from [Kaggle](https://www.kaggle.com/deepann/4000-laptops-data-from-gadgets360)

 ### Media
-* The Callout image was used from [freepik.es](https://www.freepik.es/fotos-premium/primer-plano-granos-cafe-especial-atencion_11280504.htm) and inverted.
-* The navbar image was used from [shutterstock](https://www.shutterstock.com/image-photo/cup-coffee-beans-sack-on-dark-1037995396)
-* The fallback image uses [Pixabay CDN](https://pixabay.com/photos/coffee-coffee-beans-cup-coffee-cup-171653/)
-* The user profile image was used from [freesvg](https://freesvg.org/users-profile-icon)
-* the 404 page uses a gif from [Gifer](https://gifer.com/en/2ii7)
+* The images for each of the products were already included within the dataset and are pulled from gadgets360 cdn.
+* The image for the brand logo of RetroDome was created by screenshotting the logo itself after it had been created and styled by the developer.

 ### Acknowledgements
-* My wife for her continued and tireless support as I worked through this project.
-* My Mentor, Seun for her great feedback and continously pushing me.
-* Fellow student [AideenM12](https://github.com/AideenM12) for her amazing feedback and encouragement and for giving me some useful ideas and direction with my README testing.
-* Fellow student and now a CI Mentor [Daisy McGirr](https://github.com/Daisy-McG) for helping to troubleshoot some of my console errors and given me the motivation to fixing them.
+* First and foremost, most importantly, my amazing wife, Lyndsey!
+For her continued support during the last 12 months, for her understanding of the effort and energy being put into this coursework.
+For single handedly managing a testing 4 year old on the toughest of days and proving dada with breathing room to put the head down and continue working.
+For her motivation when I felt that I could not get this final project over the line and pushing me to succeed.
+For continously checking in and being a staple in the possibility of achieveing the last 12 months.
+None of this would be possible without your love, care and support!
+Thank you!!
+* A very special thanks to 'Alexander' of Code Institute student support for checking in, sharing resources, being understanding and giving me hope to continue.
+* My fellow classmates of the springboard cohort, we've shared frustrations, we've shared celebrations.
+We were always there to bounce ideas and problems off and we understood one another.
+I hope that our paths cross again in the future.
-* My work Colleague and fellow developer John O' Donoghue for breaking the site when I asked him too and giving some great feedback.
+* My work Colleague and fellow developer John O' Donoghue for breaking the site when I asked him to and giving some great feedback.
+* My workplace for being understanding of my personal goals and providing time off to achive them without issue or question.
 * [CSS Tricks](https://css-tricks.com/) for being a great place for inspiration and knowledge.
 * [W3 Schools](https://www.w3schools.com/) for the wealth of information thats available.
-* [Flask documentation](https://jinja.palletsprojects.com/en/3.0.x/) for all things related with troubleshooting.
+* [Django documentation](https://docs.djangoproject.com/en/3.2/) for all things related with troubleshooting.
-* [MongoDB 5.0 Manual](https://docs.mongodb.com/manual/) for being a pillar stone of information for dealing with numerous queries to the database.
 * [Stack Overflow](https://stackoverflow.com/) for always having something that would put you on the right track.
-* [Pythontutor](http://pythontutor.com/) for an unbelievable visual of code execution allowing me to troublshoot querying dictionarys in arrays in arrays in disctionaries.
-* [Code Institute](https://codeinstitute.net/) fro amazing couursework.
-The core CRUD from the Task Manager walkthrough project.
-The intorduction from the Thorin flask project.
-For challenging me beyond my limits and opening my up my inspiration.
+* [Code Institute](https://codeinstitute.net/) for amazing coursework and a well structured learning environment.For challenging me beyond my limits and opening my up my inspiration.
+The course is intense and that is an understatement however it truly delivers on what it promises and regardless of the outcome of this project I thank Code Institute for the opportunity to be a part of it and inspiring me to continue to learn.